Online Poker Tournaments | Poker Strategy Sit N Go Strategy

 Cev stands for 'Chip Expected Value' it shows your expectation (profit or loss for each play) based on the number of tournament chips won or lost.

-The most common error you will see at the bubble of a sit n go tournament is to see people make decisions based on Cev and not $ev - an example will make this clear.
+The most common error you will see at the bubble of a sit n go tournament is to see people make decisions based on their chip stack (Cev) and not their prize pool equity ($ev) - an example will make this clear:

 4 players remain in a $10 Sit n Go, everyone has an equal stack of 2500 chips and the big blind is now up to 400.
 The hand is folded to the player in the small blind who pushes all-in, you have A-5 off-suit and must make a decision on whether to call this bet.